nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 |
 |

 - Step 1.
-Let's modify the deployment with a more complex setup
+Let's modify the deployment done in the previous lab.

-- Copy and Paste the manifest below into a new file named cafe-virtual-server-2.yaml and deploy it.
+Copy and Paste the manifest below into a new file named cafe-virtual-server-Lab-2C.yaml and deploy it.

 .. code-block:: bash